-Ste Action p 1 In the Browser window, select (or add) a diagram into which to import the Classes.
-2 Click on the diagram background and either: Select the 'Develop > Source Code > Files' ribbon option and click on the appropriate language, or If the Code Generation toolbar is displayed, click on the 'Import' drop-down arrow and select the language to import The list of languages will include any customized languages you have created model structures for.
-3 From the file browser that appears, locate and select one or more source code files to import.
-4 Click on the Open button to start the import process.
+Ste p Action 1 In the Browser window, select (or add) a diagram into which to import the Classes.
+2 Click on the diagram background and either: Select the 'Develop &gt; Source Code &gt; Files' ribbon option and click on the appropriate language, or If the Code Generation toolbar is displayed, click on the 'Import' drop-down arrow and select the language to import The list of languages will include any customized languages you have created model structures for.
+3 From the file browser that appears, locate and select one or more source code files to import. Λ Click on the Open button to start the import process 4 Click on the Open button to start the import process.